 Best Time of the Year For Kids and Families

-- Spring break: A whole week off from school makes a particularly popular time for families to visit the Great Wall and Beijing.
+A whole week off from school makes it a particularly popular time for families to visit the Great Wall and Beijing.

-The city offers loads for kids to do during the summer, from outdoor concerts to boating, kite flying, etc, but the seasonal crowds can be tough to manage with small ones and strollers.
+The city offers loads for kids to do during the summer, from outdoor concerts to boating, kite flying, etc., but the seasonal crowds can be tough to manage with small ones and strollers.

 Is Beijing Safe For Kids?

-Kids are welcome everywhere, and there are facilities and amenities catering to children of all ages.
-With a few considerations, your trip to Beijing can be safe and a lot of fun for everyone.
+Kids are welcome everywhere, and facilities and amenities cater to children of all ages.
+With a few considerations, your trip to Beijing can be safe and fun for everyone.